pnxtech/hydra/README.md

 If you're just getting started with Node Microservices and you have ExpressJS experience you should first look at our [HydraExpress](https://github.com/flywheelsports/hydra-express) project.

-> If you want a lighter-weight Express integration or you're using Hapi or Koa, then checkout the [Hydra Integration Project](https://www.npmjs.com/package/hydra-integration).
+> If you want a lighter-weight Express integration or you're using Hapi, Koa, Sails.js, Restify or Restana then checkout the [Hydra Integration Project](https://www.npmjs.com/package/hydra-integration).

 ### Documentation